berserkhmdvhb/MADS-MEDICIMAGE/README.md

 <img src="output/BRETS/initial/snapshot0006.png" align="center" style="width: 23%;"/>
 </p>

-Evidenced by the figures, there is a bit of tilt in the horizontal direction, which is speculated to be attributed to the scanner-based (x,y,z) coordinate system, as investigated in [Header](#Header)
+Evidenced by the figures, there is a bit of tilt in the horizontal direction, which is speculated to be attributed to the scanner-based (x,y,z) coordinate system, as investigated in [Header](#Header).
+To restore image to a proper alignment space, the [MNI](#MNI) template and [segmentation](#MNI) template are used.

 ### MNI